Realism Research Philosophy

 • the research problem involves complex organisational systems

-• both measurable and social factors are important
+• both objective and subjective factors are important

 • underlying causal mechanisms need to be explored